next-book/dev-book/content/sounds.md

 Even the sailor on the Atlantic and Pacific is awakened by his voice; but its shrill sound never roused me from my slumbers.
 I kept neither dog, cat, cow, pig, nor hens, so that you would have said there was a deficiency of domestic sounds; neither the churn, nor the spinning-wheel, nor even the singing of the kettle, nor the hissing of the urn, nor children crying, to comfort one.
 An old-fashioned man would have lost his senses or died of ennui before this.
-Not even rats in the wall, for they were starved out, or rather were never baited in⁠—only squirrels on the roof and under the floor, a whip-poor-will on the ridgepole, a blue jay screaming beneath the window, a hare or woodchuck under the house, a screech owl or a cat owl behind it, a flock of wild geese or a laughing loon on the pond, and a fox to bark in the night.
+Not even rats in the wall, for they were starved out, or rather were never baited in—only squirrels on the roof and under the floor, a whip-poor-will on the ridgepole, a blue jay screaming beneath the window, a hare or woodchuck under the house, a screech owl or a cat owl behind it, a flock of wild geese or a laughing loon on the pond, and a fox to bark in the night.
 Not even a lark or an oriole, those mild plantation birds, ever visited my clearing.
 No cockerels to crow nor hens to cackle in the yard.
 No yard! but unfenced nature reaching up to your very sills.
 A young forest growing up under your meadows, and wild sumachs and blackberry vines breaking through into your cellar; sturdy pitch pines rubbing and creaking against the shingles for want of room, their roots reaching quite under the house.
-Instead of a scuttle or a blind blown off in the gale⁠—a pine tree snapped off or torn up by the roots behind your house for fuel.
+Instead of a scuttle or a blind blown off in the gale—a pine tree snapped off or torn up by the roots behind your house for fuel.
-Instead of no path to the front-yard gate in the Great Snow⁠—no gate⁠—no front-yard⁠—and no path to the civilized world.</p>
+Instead of no path to the front-yard gate in the Great Snow—no gate—no front-yard—and no path to the civilized world.</p>